 To begin with, we'll focus on the V3's button customization as well as its macros.
 As a practical matter, it's easier to list the limitations that the V3 places on users as those are far fewer.
 The mouse limits custom key binds to 20 with Hypershift (Razer's proprietary feature that allows the user to toggle between the different button profiles stored on the device).
 As for what the buttons can be changed to, it's essentially limitless.
 The buttons can be set to certain letters, and numbers, or to launch a website or program — you name, you can program it into this mouse.

-Finally, the V3 has ultra customizable lighting in its 11 light zones including the scroll wheel, logo, and underglow.
+Finally, the V3 has ultra customizable lighting in its 11 light zones, including the scroll wheel, logo, and underglow.
 There are numerous presets and, considering that Razer's Chroma RGB light array boasts a full spectrum of 16.8 million colors, there are almost infinite customization options.
-This mouse is so customizable that you could spend all your precious gaming time and more putting your personal touches on the device.
+This mouse is so customizable that you can spend all your precious gaming time and more putting your personal touches on the device.

 As a final note, the V3 has no weight adjustments and it is asymmetrical, fitting right-handers only.